benjaminlread/benjaminlread/teaching/teaching.md

 ## Future teaching

-I will be on sabbatical in the 2023-2024 academic year, working on a book.
-I will resume teaching in Fall 2024.
+I am on sabbatical in the 2023-2024 academic year, working on a book.
+I will resume teaching and office hours in Fall 2024.

 ## Past courses
 + Poli 60, <u>Comparative Politics of the Developing World</u>, Winter 2023 [[syllabus](Politics 60 - 2023wi - Syllabus.pdf)]